haskell/core-libraries-committee/PROPOSALS.md

     * Register at https://gitlab.haskell.org/ghc/ghc.
     * If your account is not approved soon (this is a manual process to combat spam), ask for approval in your CLC discussion thread, someone will take care of it.
-    * Fork GHC repository and implement your proposal in a non-`master` branch.
+    * Fork GHC repository and implement your proposal.
       (It's probably best if you create a new branch rather than working in `master`, see below.)
     * Follow [GHC's "Contributing a Patch" guidelines](https://gitlab.haskell.org/ghc/ghc/-/wikis/Contributing-a-Patch) when creating an MR (e.g. [appropriate commit messages](https://gitlab.haskell.org/ghc/ghc/-/wikis/Contributing-a-Patch#22-commit-messages)).